kaapana/kaapana/docs/source/getting_started/deployment.rst

 Undeploy Platform
 ^^^^^^^^^^^^^^^^^

-To undeploy Kaapana platform, kaapana-platform-chart and all related charts need to be deleted.
+To undeploy the Kaapana platform, the kaapana-platform-chart and all related charts need to be deleted.
 For that, run the deployment script :code:`./deploy_platform.sh` and choose the **2) Undeploy** option.

-If the **undeployment fails**, make sure to manually check
+If the **undeployment fails**, make sure to manually check that

 1. All helm charts are deleted.
 All helm charts in Kaapana are created with the same namespace so that they are distinguished from possible other charts